Okelm/okelm.github.io/content/blog/ramda/index.md

 Obviously, the number of possibilities grows with the number of arguments.

-### Sum up
+### Summary

-Even though, the goal of this post isn't to judge, Ramda enables all sorts of functional patterns and comes with a set of handy functions.
+Even though the goal of this post isn't to judge, Ramda enables all sorts of functional patterns and comes with a set of handy functions.
 It doesn't come without a price: a brand new syntax.